NORD is very grateful to Michael Brenner, PhD, University of Alabama at Birmingham, for assistance in the preparation of this report.

 Hydrocephalus is a condition in which the normal flow of cerebrospinal fluid (CSF) is restricted and the spaces in the brain (ventricles) become abnormally enlarged.
 Fluid accumulates beneath the skull and puts pressure on the brain.
 Hydrocephalus is characterized in children by an abnormally enlarged head (megalencephaly).
 The scalp may be thin and transparent, and the forehead may bulge (frontal bossing).
 Other symptoms of hydrocephalus may include convulsions, abnormal reflexes, a slowed heartbeat, headache, vomiting, weakness and/or problems with vision.
 (For more information on this disorder, choose "Hydrocephalus" as your search term in the Rare Disease Database.)

-Multiple sclerosis is a chronic disorder of the central nervous system (CNS) that causes the destruction of the fatty covering on nerves (demyelination).
+Multiple sclerosis is a chronic disorder of the CNS that causes the destruction of the fatty covering on nerves (demyelination).
 The symptoms of this disease vary greatly and may include visual impairment, double vision and/or involuntary rhythmic movements of the eyes (nystagmus), impairment of speech, numbness or tingling sensations in the arms and legs, muscle weakness and/or difficulty walking.
-The symptoms of Multiple Sclerosis may be similar to those of adult-onset Alexander disease.
+The symptoms of Multiple Sclerosis may be similar to those of Type II (late onset) Alexander disease.
 (For more information on this disorder, choose "Multiple Sclerosis" as your search term in the Rare Disease Database.)

 Metachromatic leukodystrophy is a rare inherited leukodystrophy characterized by the abnormal accumulation of a fatty-like substance (sphingolipid) in the brain and other tissues of the body.
 Symptoms of this disorder may include muscle rigidity, visual impairment, and/or convulsions.
 Previously acquired physical and intellectual skills may be lost.
 This disorder may begin in infancy, adolescence, or adulthood.
 It is an autosomal recessive disorder.
 (For more information on this disorder, choose "Metachromatic Leukodystrophy" as your search term in the Rare Disease Database.)